sandialabs/toyplot/docs/tutorial.rst

 Toyplot's preferred HTML+SVG representation.
-If you're working in a noninterative environment, you'll need to explicitly tell Toyplot how and when to render your canvas, using one of Toyplot's rendering :ref:`backends <backends>`.
+If you're working in a noninterative environment, you'll need to explicitly tell Toyplot how and when to render your canvas, using one of Toyplot's rendering :ref:`backends`.
 For example, if you're using Toyplot from plain Python shell, you could use the :mod:`toyplot.browser` backend to display a canvas in a new web browser window, using the same HTML+SVG
 representation:

 .. code:: python